ON THIS PAGE: You will learn about the different types of treatments doctors use for children with a CNS tumor. Use the menu to see other pages.

-Another type of radiation therapy used for a CNS tumor is proton therapy.
+Another type of radiation therapy that may be used for a CNS tumor is proton therapy.
 Proton therapy is a type of external-beam radiation therapy that uses protons rather than x-rays.
-At high energy, protons can destroy tumor cells.
-Proton therapy is becoming more widely used in the United States.
+Because proton therapy does not go completely through the body, it may cause less damage to healthy tissue.
+Since 2000, proton therapy has become more widely available in the United States.

 Learn more about the basics of radiation therapy.
 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, headaches, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
 However, in the long term, radiation therapy can sometimes cause problems with the growth and development of the child’s brain.
 Therefore, the doctor may choose to treat the tumor in another way.

 Systemic chemotherapy gets into the bloodstream to reach tumor cells throughout the body.
 Common ways to give chemotherapy include an intravenous (IV) tube placed into a vein using a needle or in a pill or capsule that is swallowed (orally).
-Chemotherapy may also be given directly into the spinal canal, in a procedure called intrathecal chemotherapy, to treat tumor cells on the surface of the brain and spine.
-This procedure is still being researched in clinical trials and may not be available everywhere.
+Chemotherapy may also be given directly into the spinal canal to treat tumor cells on the surface of the brain and spine.
+This procedure, called intrathecal chemotherapy, is still being researched in clinical trials and may not be available everywhere.

-A chemotherapy regimen usually consists of a specific number of cycles given over a set period time.
-A patient may receive 1 drug at a time or combinations of different drugs at the same time.
+A chemotherapy regimen, or schedule, usually consists of a specific number of cycles given over a set period time.
+A patient may receive 1 drug at a time or a combination of different drugs given at the same time.

-Chemotherapy is effective for many cancerous types of brain tumors.
+Chemotherapy may be effective for many types of brain tumors.
 Depending on the tumor type, chemotherapy may be given immediately after a biopsy or surgery or after radiation therapy.
 In some instances, chemotherapy is used at the same time as radiation therapy.

-Learn more about the basics of chemotherapy and preparing for treatment.
-The medications used to treat a tumor are continually being evaluated.
+Learn more about the basics of chemotherapy.
+The medications used to treat a CNS tumor are continually being evaluated.
 Talking with your child’s doctor is often the best way to learn about the medications prescribed for your child, their purpose, and their potential side effects or interactions with other medications.
+It is also important to let your doctor know if your child is taking any other prescription or over-the-counter medications or supplements.
+Herbs, supplements, and other drugs can interact with cancer medications.
 Learn more about your child’s prescriptions by using searchable drug databases.

 Remission and the chance of recurrence